codeframework/Docs/CODE Framework (.NET Core) Change Log.md

 # CODE Framework .NET Core Change Log

+## 1.1.4

+* Added AzureLogger to log message whenever an app or service runs in Azure.
+* Handling some scenarios related to .NET Core 3 sync/async operations.

+## 1.1.0

+* Supporting .NET Core 3.0

 ## 1.0.7. - 10/10/2019

 * Changes to service contract package to fix bugs.